valu-digital/wp-graphql-offset-pagination/docs/custom-sql-tutorial.md

-# Pushing WPGraphQL Cursor Pagination Limits
+# Pushing WPGraphQL Cursor Limits

 Although this tutorial in is the `wp-graphql-offset-pagination` repository this tutorial contains valuable information for devs extending WPGraphQL